fmaste/Haskell/doc/Free.md

 ## Recursive schemes

-Let's remember the classic Haskell recursive [```List```](MonadExample.md) data
+Let's remember the [classic Haskell recursive ```List```](MonadExample.md) data
 type:
 ```haskell
 data List a = Nil | Cons a (List a)
 ```

-Where its kind and the types of the constructors are (remember the former is a type and the latter are expressions/functions that return a value):
+Where its kind and the types of the constructors are (remember the former is a type and the latter are expressions that return a value):
 ```haskell
 Prelude> :k List
 List :: * -> *